Syrian chemical weapons program: After the fall of Assad

 After the Fall of the Assad regime on December 8, 2024, international commentators noted that the remaining stocks of chemical weapons in Syria were now unsupervised.
 The United States expressed concern that the chaotic tactical situation could lead to such weapons falling into the hands of terrorists.
-The Organisation for the Prohibition of Chemical Weapons stated that it was carefully watching the situation and would try to work with the new government to destroy what chemical weapons remain.
+The Organisation for the Prohibition of Chemical Weapons (OPCW) stated that it was carefully watching the situation and would try to work with the new government to destroy what chemical weapons remain.
 In April 2025, the organization determined that over one hundred chemical weapons sites remained in Syria.
+OPCW re-established its presence in Syria in November 2025.

+In May 2026, the OPCW found in northern coastal and central areas in Syria more than 70 previously undeclared chemical munitions (rockets and aerial bombs) from the Assad regime, as well as raw ingredients for the production of sarin.
+Rockets of the same type as those used in the Ghouta chemical attack were also found.

+Syrian authorities have also taken into custody 18 suspects for alleged involvement in chemical weapons program, including several high-level officials.
+The names were not disclosed, but at least four of them were already on sanctions lists.

+In August 2026, the OPCW deployed a team to Syria to verify the destruction of chemical munitions.
+The team subsequently verified the irreversible destruction of 42 aerial bombs, which was reported by the United Nations on 3 September and marked the first verified destruction of Syrian chemical munitions since 2014.